ExtensionEngine/mit-cre-timeline/README.md

 * fix fonts
 * enable video play (it is disabled while developing because it sucks life out of machine)
 * fix minor CSS issues like link visited and link hover overrides from edX
+* add tracking event when the student has scrolled to the bottom

 FUTURE PLANS:
 create a form to create this XBlock dynamically